Cyber1000/sms-backup-plus/README.md

 I've imported some relevant issues from the [original issue list][] to [github issues][].

+## <a name="vagrant">Coding with vagrant</a>

+You can also use a vagrant box to code.
+ * Install vagrant and virtualbox and do a "vagrant up" in the downloaded dir.
+ * Have a cup of coffee (or two)
+ * The last step in this script is a shutdown of the newly created virtaulbox
+ * if you want to use your mobile within vagrant change the created virtualbox manually (activae USB 3.0 and add your mobile)
+ * vagrant up again, choose lxde and login with password vagrant (on the first time you may have to shutdown again and restart, I have at least one issue here)
+ * open Programming -> Android Studio and go through wizard (probably some components will have to be downloaded later)
+ * open this project (you find it within /vagrant)
+ * you are ready!
+Connect your mobile, build the sources, start debug, do whatever you want.

 ### <a name="translating">Translating the UI</a>

 If you want to help translating the UI to other languages download and